ProgSoc/Constitution/CONSTITUTION.md

 ## 8. AMENDMENT OF CONSTITUTION.

+### 8.1 Amendments

-- 8.1 This constitution may be repealed, altered or amended only by the affirmative vote of two-thirds of the members present at the Annual General Meeting or at a Special General Meeting convened for the purpose of amending this constitution.
+This constitution may be repealed, altered or amended only by the affirmative vote of two-thirds of the members present at the Annual General Meeting or at a Special General Meeting convened for the purpose of amending this constitution.

+### 8.2 Amendment Notice

-- 8.2 Notice of motions concerning any such amendments shall be lodged with the Secretary at least twenty-one (21) days prior to the date of such meeting and at least seven (7) days notice shall be given of such proposed amendments to every member and a copy of the notice shall be exhibited on the union notice board at Broadway for a similar period.
+Notice of motions concerning any such amendments shall be lodged with the Secretary at least twenty-one (21) days prior to the date of such meeting and at least seven (7) days notice shall be given of such proposed amendments to every member and a copy of the notice shall be exhibited on the union notice board at Broadway for a similar period.

+### 8.3 Lodging of Amendments with the Union

-- 8.3 Details of any amendment that has been duly approved by the members shall be given to the Secretary of the Union within seven (7) days of such amendment being adopted.
+Details of any amendment that has been duly approved by the members shall be given to the Secretary of the Union within seven (7) days of such amendment being adopted.

 ## 9. DISSOLUTION

+### 9.1 Dissolution

-- 9.1 Dissolution of the Society shall take place only if such a decision is reached by a Special General Meeting as described below.
+Dissolution of the Society shall take place only if such a decision is reached by a Special General Meeting as described below.
 There shall be three weeks notice of the meeting.
 Normal quorum requirements will not apply.
 The motion for dissolution will be considered defeated unless supported by the votes of more than two-thirds of the members of the Society entitled to vote.
 Such votes must be placed at the meeting, proxies and absentee votes will not be permitted.

-### 9.2 Disposal of Assets
+### 9.2 Disposal of Assets.

 - 9.2.1 Property.
 All computer hardware and computer software purchased by the Society, and all monetary assets and funds of the Society shall be thence forth vested in an organisation to be determined at or before the time of dissolution by a resolution of the membership, whose objects are altogether or substantially similar to those of the society.